tlorans/ClimateRisks/docs/source/integratingtransition.md

 ### Controlling for Green Intensity

-As Roncalli et al. (2022) observed, there is a decreasing function between the green intensity and the reduction level.
+As Barahhou et al. (2022) observed, there is a decreasing function between the green intensity and the reduction level.
 This negative correlation between decarbonization and transition dimensions calls for the introduction of a green intensity constraint.
 This is for preventing the aligned portfolios from having a lower green intensity.

 We finally add the green intensity constraint to our previous optimization problem that includes the carbon footprint dynamics:
 \begin{equation*}